 We have grown rapidly over the last several years, and our recent revenue growth rate and financial performance may not be indicative of our future performance.
-In 2018, 2019, and 2020, our revenue was \$99.3, million, \$164.2 million, and \$233.4 million, respectively, representing a 65% growth rate from 2018 to 2019 and a 42% growth rate from 2019 to 2020.
+In the three months ended March 31, 2020 and 2021, our revenue was \$64.0 million, and \$121.3 million, respectively, representing a period-over-period growth rate of 90%.
 You should not rely on our revenue for any previous quarterly or annual period as any indication of our revenue or revenue growth in future periods.
 As we grow our business, our revenue growth rates may slow, or our revenue may decline, in future periods for a number of reasons, which may include slowing demand for our platform offerings and services, increasing competition, a decrease in the growth of our overall credit market, increasing regulatory costs and challenges and our failure to capitalize on growth opportunities.
 Further, we believe our growth over the last several years has been driven in large part by our AI models and our continued improvements to our AI models.
 Future incremental improvements to our AI models may not lead to the same level of growth as in past periods.
-In addition, we believe our growth over the last several years has been driven may 53% in 2018 and increased to 70% in 2020.
-We expect the Percentage of Loans Fully Automated on our platform was 53% in 2018 and increased to 70% in 2020.
-We expect the Percentage of Loans Fully Automated on our platform was 53% in 2018 and increased to 70% in 2020.
-We expect the Percentage of Loans Fully Automated on our platform.
+In addition, we believe our growth over the last several years has been driven in part by our ability to rapidly streamline and automate the loan application and origination process on our platform.
+The Percentage of Loans Fully Automated on our platform was 70% during the three months ended March 31, 2021.
+We expect the Percentage of Loans Fully Automated to level off and remain relatively constant in the long term, and to the extent we expand our loan offerings beyond unsecured personal loans, we expect that such percentage may decrease in the short term.
 As a result of these factors, our revenue growth rates may slow, and our financial performance may be adversely affected.

-The COVID-19 pandemic has harmed and could continue to harm our business, financial condition and results of operations.
+The COVID-19 pandemic has harmed our business, financial condition and results of operations and the duration and extent to which it will impact our future results of operations overall financial performance remains uncertain.

 The COVID-19 pandemic has caused extreme societal, economic, and financial market volatility, resulting in business shutdowns, an unprecedented reduction in economic activity and significant dislocation to businesses, the capital markets, and the broader economy.
+The global macroeconomic effects of the COVID-19 pandemic and related impacts on our business may persist for an indefinite period, even after the COVID-19 pandemic has subsided.
 In particular, the impact of the COVID-19 pandemic on the finances of borrowers on our platform has been profound, as many have been, and will likely continue to be, impacted by unemployment, reduced earnings and/or elevated economic disruption and insecurity.

-The magnitude and duration of the resulting decline in business activity cannot currently be estimated with any degree of certainty and has had several effects on our business and results of operations, including, among other things:
+The magnitude and duration of the resulting fluctuations in business activity cannot currently be estimated with any degree of certainty and has had several effects on our business and results of operations, including, among other things:

-- decreased origination volumes on our platform; - the potential for increased losses for new and existing originations using our AI models resulting from a rapid rise in U.S. unemployment; - a temporary reduction in the availability of loan funding from institutional investors and the capital markets; and - restricted sales operations and marketing efforts, and a reduction in the effectiveness of such efforts in some cases.
+- decreased origination volumes on our platform; - the potential for increased losses for new and existing originations using our AI models resulting from a rise in U.S. unemployment;

+- · a temporary reduction in the availability of loan funding from institutional investors and the capital markets; and - restricted sales operations and marketing efforts, and a reduction in the effectiveness of such efforts in some cases.